-Autumn’s here, the nights are drawing in, there’s a definite chill in the air and there’s pumpkin spiced everything, everywhere.
+Autumn’s here.
+The nights are drawing in, there’s a definite chill in the air and pumpkin spiced everything, everywhere.
 Halloween’s just around the corner on 31 October.
 Dressing up in creepy costumes, going “trick-or-treating” and scaring ourselves stupid watching horror movies – ever wondered why we do it?
-Here’s some info on why Halloween’s […]
+Here’s some info on why Halloween’s a […]

-Autumn’s here, the nights are drawing in, there’s a definite chill in the air and there’s pumpkin spiced everything, everywhere.
+Autumn’s here.
+The nights are drawing in, there’s a definite chill in the air and pumpkin spiced everything, everywhere.
 Halloween’s just around the corner on 31 October.

 Dressing up in creepy costumes, going “trick-or-treating” and scaring ourselves stupid watching horror movies – ever wondered why we do it?
 Here’s some info on why Halloween’s a thing and some ideas on how you can celebrate it this year.

 The word Halloween or Hallowe’en comes from All Hallows’ Even, meaning the eve of All Hallows’ Day – All Saints Day.

 Halloween celebrations are thought to date back to Samhain – an ancient Celtic festival.
 It celebrates the end of summer and harvest and the start of the Celtic New Year on 1 November.

 Why do we celebrate Halloween?
 Well, it was believed by many that on the night of 31 October, the boundary between the spirit and living worlds was weaker.
 And that weak boundary lets spirits return to the living world.

 And to scare off any evil spirits that might have been lurking, people would dress up in scary costumes and light bonfires.

 Carving pumpkins, creepy costumes and scaring yourself silly watching horror movies – there are loads of ways to celebrate Halloween.
 Here are some of our favourite Halloween ideas.